-This is an excerpt from Fit for Duty 3rd Edition eBook With Online Video by Robert J. Hoffman & Thomas R. Collingwood.
+This is an excerpt from Fit For Duty 3rd Edition With Online Video.

 Plyometrics, also called jump training, is a training technique designed to increase muscular power and explosiveness.
 Originally developed for Olympic athletes, plyometric training has become a popular workout for people of all ages, including children and adolescents.
 Plyometric training conditions the body with dynamic resistance exercises that rapidly stretch a muscle (eccentric phase) and then rapidly shorten it (concentric phase).
 Hopping and jumping exercises, for example, subject the quadriceps to a stretch - shortening cycle that strengthens the muscle, increases vertical jump, and reduces the force of impact on the joints.
 Because plyometric exercises mimic the motions used in sports such as skiing, tennis, football, basketball, volleyball, and boxing, plyometric training often is used to condition professional and amateur adult athletes.
 But children and adolescents also can benefit from a properly designed and supervised plyometric routine.

 Plyometric training is associated with many benefits.
 First popularized in the 1970s by state sport trainers in East Germany, it's based on scientific evidence showing that the stretch - shortening cycle prompts the stretch or myotactic reflex of muscle and improves the power of muscular contraction.
 Plyometric training can lead to improvements in the following: